Monuments of Kosovo: Monasteries

-Patriarchate of Peć is a Serbian Orthodox monastery located in the municipality of Peja with some buildings thought to originate in the 13th century, near Rugova valley and is one of the most outstanding complexes from Medieval period.
+Patriarchate of Peć is a Serbian Orthodox monastery located in the municipality of Pejë with some buildings thought to originate in the 13th century, near Rugova valley and is one of the most outstanding complexes from Medieval period.
 It consists of Saint Apostles Church (13th century), Saint Demetry and Saint Nicolas Church (14th century) which all have the same narthex and monumental narrative style.
 In the 13th century, the Serbian Orthodox Church adapted, reconstructed, and transformed the church of Saint Apostles in Peja for their needs.
 This church had a stone-masonry roman style (processed and dressed stones) with opening massive walls and small windows that represent the core of the complex of the Patriarchate of Peć.

 In 1990, the Patriarchate of Peć was added to Serbia's "Monument of Culture of Exceptional Importance" list, and on 13 July 2006 it was placed on UNESCO's World Heritage List as an extension of the Visoki Dečani site which was overall placed on the List of World Heritage in Danger.

-Visoki Dečani is a Serbian Orthodox monastery located near Dečani.
+Visoki Dečani is a Serbian Orthodox monastery located near Deçan.
 It was founded in 14th century by Stefan Dečanski, King of Serbia.
 The monastery's main architect was Fra Vita, a Franciscan friar from the Montenegrin coastal town of Kotor.
 It is managed by the Serbian Orthodox Eparchy of Raška and Prizren.
 The monastery has been under the legal protection of Serbia since 1947 with a designation of Cultural Monument of Exceptional Importance.
 The monastery is part of the World Heritage site named "Medieval Monuments in Kosovo".